Jarndyce and Jarndyce

-Jarndyce and Jarndyce (or Jarndyce v Jarndyce) is a fictional probate case in Bleak House (1852–53) by Charles Dickens, progressing in the English Court of Chancery.
+Jarndyce and Jarndyce (also referred to as Jarndyce v Jarndyce (Note: Dickens refers to the case as "Jarndyce and Jarndyce", the way it would be spoken out loud.
+The v in the case title is an abbreviation of the Latin in versus, but is normally pronounced "and" for civil cases in England and Wales.)) is a fictional probate case in Bleak House (1852–1853) by Charles Dickens, progressing in the English Court of Chancery.
 The case is a central plot device in the novel and has become a byword for seemingly interminable legal proceedings.

-Dickens refers to the case as "Jarndyce and Jarndyce", the way it would be spoken out loud.
-The v in the case title is an abbreviation of the Latin versus, but is normally pronounced "and" for civil cases in England and Wales.

 Plot

-Jarndyce v Jarndyce concerns the fate of a large inheritance; due to the apparent existence of multiple wills and trusts deriving therefrom (with those containing multiple beneficiaries), the heir or heirs cannot be determined.
+Jarndyce and Jarndyce concerns the fate of a large inheritance; due to the apparent existence of multiple wills and trusts deriving therefrom (with those containing multiple beneficiaries), the heir or heirs cannot be determined.
 The case has dragged on for many generations before the action of the novel, so that, by the end of the narrative when the correct heirs appear to have finally been established, legal costs have devoured the whole estate, rendering any ultimate verdict moot.
 Dickens used it to attack the chancery court system as being almost completely worthless, as any "honourable man among its practitioners" says, "Suffer any wrong that can be done you rather than come here!"

 All of the main characters are connected in some way through the case, though the legal proceedings appear only as a background plot.
 Aside from the lawyers who sue and defend the case, every character who directly associates with it suffers some tragic fate.
 Miss Flite has long since lost her mind when the narrative begins.
 Richard Carstone, a former ward of court, dies trying to win the inheritance for himself after spending much of his life so distracted by the notion of it that he cannot commit to any other pursuit.
 John Jarndyce, by contrast, finds the whole process tiresome and tries to have as little to do with it as he possibly can, one of many examples of the character's wise and self-effacing demeanour.

 Dickens introduces the case in the first chapter in terms which make the futility of the matter clear: